 The footage, while incredibly awesome, made it seem almost like Keaton’s Batman was the second lead in the film.
 Which maybe he is.
 Or, maybe, this footage was cut specifically so that exhibitors at CinemaCon thought more about a new Batman movie in their theatres, and not an Ezra Miller movie.
 Either way, it’s going to be an interesting 10 months before The Flash hits theatres.

 Is The Flash a multiverse movie?

-Multiverse movies are in this year, and The Flash is no exception.
+Multiverse movies are in, and The Flash is no exception.

 Following hot on the heels of The Arrowverse, Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, it appears The Flash will feature its very own DC multiverse, likely stemming from Barry Allen’s meddling with time.